 For children, dental emergencies happen more often than with adults.
 The Smile Generation® team of pediatric dentists is skilled in dealing with kid's dental emergencies.
 Common pediatric dental emergencies include your child falling and knocking out one of their baby teeth or chipping one of their permanent teeth.
 Also, fractures to baby teeth are relatively common.
 Our dental network is here to help your child in any dental emergency that might arise.

 The Smile Generation® pediatric dental team is available as a resource to parents for your infant, toddler, and young children's dental concerns.
 Our dentists have firsthand experience and training to answer your questions at all stages of your child's development.
 Often, new parents find this helpful because everything is brand new!
 Your child's dental health is of the utmost importance to us.
 Choosing the best local pediatric dentist will help give your child gentle, compassionate dental care.
 They need to have smiles that last for a lifetime.

 How Do I Find a Local Pediatric Dentist?

 The first step in addressing your child's oral health concerns begins with scheduling an appointment with a pediatric dentist near you.
 The Smile Generation® connects you with trusted, experienced, and qualified local pediatric dental offices.
 We strive to be your trusted resource for all your kid's dental health needs.
-Further, we provide a search tool, "Find a Pediatric Dentist."
+So if you're asking where can I find a trusted pediatric dentist near me, we provide a search tool, "Find a Pediatric Dentist."
 Now you can search by dental specialty, name of a pediatric dentist, address, city, or zip code.
 You may also call us at +1 (800) 764-5343 or use our Website's Live Chat feature located in the lower right-hand corner of your screen.